google/skia/site/user/api/SkBitmap_Reference.md

 void setImmutable()
 </pre>

-Sets internal flag to mark <a href="#Bitmap">Bitmap</a> as immutable.
+marks that pixels will not changeSets internal flag to mark <a href="#Bitmap">Bitmap</a> as immutable.
 Once set, pixels can not change.
 Any other bitmap sharing the same <a href="undocumented#Pixel_Ref">Pixel Ref</a> are also marked as immutable.
 Once <a href="undocumented#Pixel_Ref">Pixel Ref</a> is marked immutable, the setting cannot be cleared.